FREQUENTLY ASKED QUESTIONS

 Download our most popular patient publication, Causes, Diagnosis and Treatment for the Patient Living with RLS; it’s our gift to you!
 If you prefer a paper copy, call us at 512-366-9109 or send us an email.

 To receive the most up-to-date and comprehensive information, join us and become an RLS Foundation member.
-You will receive our quarterly printed magazine, NightWalkers, which features up to date information on new treatments and cutting edge research, as well as answers to reader questions from top RLS specialists.
+You will receive our quarterly printed newsletter, NightWalkers, which features up to date information on new treatments and cutting edge research, as well as answers to reader questions from top RLS specialists.
 In addition, you can sign up to receive our monthly online newsletter, eFriends.
 Together, these two publications will keep you knowledgeable and informed about breaking RLS news.
 Your membership supports research toward improved treatments and, ultimately, a cure.

 We have many publications to share with your healthcare provider.
 For a complete listing of RLS Foundation publications, click here.